Non-Contradiction/JuliaCall/README.md

 julia_library("Optim")
 ```

-## Troubleshooting and Way to Get Help
+## Troubleshooting and Ways to Get Help

 ### Julia is not found